 FDIC insurance rules and limits apply to a number of different types of deposit accounts.
 There are, however, some exclusions as to what qualifies for insured deposits.
 Here's a comparison of what the FDIC covers and what it doesn't.

 Protected deposit products

-The FDIC insures a specific group of deposit accounts:
+FDIC insurance applies to a specific range of deposit accounts, including:

 - Checking accounts

 - Certificates of deposit (CDs)